phusion/phusion-server-tools/README.md

 Don't forget to update /etc/fstab too.

+### add-line

+Adds a line to the given file if it doesn't already include it.

+    /tools/add-line foo.log "hello world"
+    # Same effect:
+    /tools/add-line foo.log hello world

+### remove-line

+Removes the first instance of a line from the given file.
+Does nothing if the file doesn't include that line.

+    /tools/remove-line foo.log "hello world"
+    # Same effect:
+    /tools/remove-line foo.log hello world

 ### truncate

-Truncates all passed files to 0 bytes.
+Truncates all given files to 0 bytes.

 ## RabbitMQ